ATrtwn/gt-substrate-predictor/README.md

 ```
 project_root/
 │
-├──.venv # contains the enviroment - has to be created
 ├── data/ # Raw and processed datasets
 ├── scripts/ # Entry-point scripts
 ├── src/ # Source code for data processing, embeddings, models, training, and evaluation